 In 2018, El Warcha began expanding, as some of its team members moved abroad.
-The first workshop outside of Tunisia was founded in London, followed by others establishing roots in Lisbon, Davis, and Nefta, in the Tunisian desert.
-El Warcha grew organically through this international multiplication, forming an engaged community that shares a common vision despite the distance and the diversity of contexts.
+The first workshop outside of Tunisia was founded in London, followed by others in Lisbon, Davis, and Nefta, in the Tunisian desert.
+El Warcha grew organically through this international multiplication, forming an engaged community that shares a common vision despite the distance and diversity of contexts.
 The challenges of organizing across borders and experiential divides regularly bring about points of convergence between these trans-local realities.

 For documenta fifteen, El Warcha has experimented with new ways of occupying and inhabiting the space of the Fridericianum and its surroundings.
 They have constructed an open and welcoming space that enables collective, playful practices.
 In this space, a wooden boxing ring constructed earlier in Tunis’ Hafsia square for a televised quiz might be transformed into a stage where artists can challenge each other.
 A floating cinema built for a theatrical procession in the coastal town of El Kram can be adapted to drift on the Fulda river.
 Rather than showing pre-existing artworks, the exhibition space has been transformed into a noisy workshop, allowing for a collective work-in-progress.
 Wooden sketched furniture and prototyped installations, constructed with various found materials, have been rearranged in a library.
 This library is exemplary of El Warcha’s collaborative design practice, where knowledge formation does not happen through books, but through the very practice of making as a form of language and a tool for mediation.

 Naomi Nantois Meadow